chainwikinet/wikijs-yam-content/rebase.md

 *In this example, it would be `4,500,000 * .1 = 450,000 YAM` sold to the treasury and 4,050,000 distributed to each YAM holders wallets.*

+# Time-Weighted Average Price

+In order to perform the rebase calculation, the Yam protocol uses the `TWAP (Time-Weighted Average Price)` oracle provided by Uniswap V2.

+This measures the average price between each rebase and is used to determine the price used in the rebase calculation.

 # Supply Scaling Factor

-The  amount of YAM in your wallet is calculated by:

-`balanceOfUnderlying` x `scalingFactor` where `balanceOfUnderlying` (aka "OG YAM") signifies YAMs without rebasing applied.
+The  amount of YAM in your wallet is calculated by: `balanceOfUnderlying` x `scalingFactor` where `balanceOfUnderlying` (aka "OG YAM") signifies YAMs without rebase applied.

 In YAM Governance, `votes` are denominated in `balanceOfUnderlying` (aka "OG YAM) instead of YAM balance displayed in your wallet.

-Past and current `scalingFactor` can always be found on Etherscan on each Rebase Transaction.
+Past and current `scalingFactor` can always be found on Etherscan on each Rebase Transaction log.

 # Scaling Factor History